 We analyzed the top brands and best-selling products in the Best Dog Foods For Shih Tzu Allergies category to bring you a carefully curated list of recommendations.

-1. ROYAL CANIN Shih Tzu Adult Dry Dog Food 2.5 lb
+1. Royal Canin Shih Tzu Adult Dry Dog Food 2.5 lb

-- Good for single-dog homes
+- Good for short-term use

 - Higher cost per pound